tiwu/tiwu.github.io/content/posts/influxdb-size.md

 ## Size lookup

-- use ha 'supershell' to port 2222 to be able to see all mounts easily
+- use HA's [developer console](https://developers.home-assistant.io/docs/operating-system/debugging/#home-assistant-operating-system) to ssh into port 2222 to be able to see all mounts easily.
+The standard ssh addon does not give you access to the other containers that are running.
+The developer console is really into the HAOS, and you can inspect the full filesystem of the host machine.
 - inspect your disks, initially with `df -h`, later drilling down with `du -h -d1` in your folders

 ```bash